Salmonella infection in children

 Who needs antibiotic treatment?

-Those people that fall into one of the risk groups I described earlier or in people with severe illness.
-Treatment of these patients with antibiotics can reduce the risk of invasive disease.
+Antibiotic treatment is recommended for individuals in the risk groups mentioned earlier or for those with severe illness.
+In these cases, antibiotics can help reduce the risk of complications and invasive disease.

-You can find more information about diarrhea in children, the signs and symptoms of dehydration and how to prevent it here.
+You can find more information about diarrhea in children, the signs and symptoms of dehydration, and prevention strategies here.

-What do I need to do now about the Ferrero chocolate outbreak (or any other outbreak)?
+What should I do about the Ferrero chocolate outbreak (or any similar outbreak)?

-If you are suffering from diarrhea, with or without fever, refer to your family doctor or pediatrician as you would usually, and discuss the need for further workup together.
+If you’re experiencing diarrhea — with or without fever — consult your family doctor or pediatrician as you normally would, and discuss whether further evaluation is necessary.

-Especially if you belong to one of the groups at risk of developing severe disease, make sure not to consume products that are suspected to have been contaminated.
+If you belong to a risk group for severe disease, avoid consuming products that are suspected to be contaminated.

-And just relax, there’s no reason to worry.
+And just relax — there’s no need to panic.

 For comments and questions, please register